nclbiagio/ncl-blog/content/posts/black-cat-post-mortem.md

 - **A creative partner is priceless.**
   Building this with my wife made the process joyful, not just stressful.
 That’s something I want to carry forward.

 ---

+## 🛠️ Future Improvements

+- Improve collision behavior when the car is not moving: cats shouldn’t die or trigger dramatic animations, but the player should still receive a penalty.
+- Add more visual variety and effects to the bad luck clouds.
+- Enhance cat AI to make crossing patterns less predictable.

+---